trangttdang/Farmacy/README.md

 ## Overview
 ### Description
-Farmacy provides farmers with recommendations on the best crops to grow based on their market, geographic, and environmental patterns to optimal product yields
+Farmacy provides farmers with personalized plans on when to plant, fertilize, and irrigate based on weather and trend data

 ### App Evaluation
 - **Category:** Agriculture
-- **Mobile:** Farmacy helps farmers with chat and video call feature to connect with agriculture experts, weather API and push notifications feature to reminder when to plant, fertilize, and irrigate.
+- **Mobile:** Farmacy helps farmers with chat and video call (optional) feature to connect with agriculture experts, weather API and push notifications feature to reminder when to plant, fertilize, and irrigate.
 These features make mobile app more than website
-- **Story:** Given insightful data, recommendations on best crops, and crop schedule, farmers will have more informed decision on crops to grow to optimal product yields and decrease exposure to volatility
+- **Story:** Given insightful data, personalized plans on when to plant, fertilize, and irrigate, Farmacy can help increase the farmer’s yield
 - **Market:** Farmacy targets on farmers who need help with their crop plan
 - **Habit:** Farmers use Farmacy on a daily basis to check on the weather API along with reminders on when to plant, fertilize, and irrigate
-- **Scope:** Technical Challenge is to analyze and provide insightful data, and provide recommendations to optimal product yields
+- **Scope:** Technical Challenge is to analyze and provide insightful data, and provide personalized plan to optimal product yields

 ## Product Spec